ATMANASADEVI/Update-the-Ultrasonic-sensor-value-in-cloud/README.md

 ## NAME:MANASA DEVI AT
 ## REG NO:212224110036

-## EXP NO:2 Update-the-Ultrasonic-sensor-value-in-Things Mate
+## EXP NO:7 Update the Ultrasonic sensor value in Things Mate

 # AIM:
 To upload the Ultrasonic sensor value in the Things mate using Arduino controller.